sparkflows/sparkflows-docs/docs/tutorials/data-science/earthquake-prediction.rst

 Random Forest Regression
 ++++++++++++++++++++++++

-* Set feature vector corresponding to label(time_to_failure_label)
+* Sets feature vector corresponding to label(time_to_failure_label).
-* set number of features for each split node of tree
+* Sets number of features for each split node of tree.
-* For regression the measure of impurity is variance
+* For regression the measure of impurity is variant.
-* In random forests, the impurity decrease from each feature can be averaged across trees to determine the final importance of the variable.
+* In random forest, the impurity decrease from each feature can be averaged across trees to determine the final importance of the variable.
 * The maxBins signifies the maximum number of bins used for splitting the features, where the suggested value is 100 to get better results.
 * The maxDepth is the maximum depth of the tree (for example, depth 0 means one leaf node, depth 1 means one internal node plus two leaf nodes).
 * Information gain is calculated by comparing the entropy of the dataset before and after a transformation.